 The roads here are dominated by large, two-trailer, dump truck-like vehicles transporting vegetables.
 It’s garlic season, which is apparent when you drive through Gilroy.
 The place stinks like garlic!

 We passed a couple of double trailer trucks full of garlic bulbs and later stopped at a roadside market to get watermelons and honey.
 While there, one of these garlic trucks passed us and left behind a trail of bulbs on the side of the road.
 We joked that rather than buy veggies, we’d just follow the trucks and pick up the fresh food left behind.

-However, one of this was as exciting or as talked about as what happened at the half way point.
+However, neither of these was as exciting or as talked about as what happened at the halfway point.

 When it made it reached the road, it fizzled out and dropped what it was carrying in the vortex.
 Then we moved on.